 The SGB sector has an important role to play in achieving gender equality.
 If half the world’s population is left behind, significant progress on the SDGs is impossible.

-The ANDE Gender Equality Initiative (AGEI) was launched at ANDE’s 2019 Annual Conference to support women as leaders, employees, and consumers in the developing economies SGB sector.
+The ANDE Gender Equality Initiative (AGEI) was established in 2019, with the support of USAID and the Visa Foundation, to support women as leaders, employees, and consumers in the developing economies SGB sector.
 This global collective impact initiative provides a platform for ANDE members and the wider SGB sector to elevate SGBs as contributors to the United Nations Sustainable Development Goal (SDG) 5: “Achieve gender equality and empower all women and girls.”

 The initiative seeks to build supportive entrepreneurial ecosystems in developing economies that are responsive to the ways in which women have been subject to gender bias and institutional exclusion.
 It works to strengthen intermediaries that provide support to women entrepreneurs to fund more companies, build their capacity, connect them with appropriate sources of capital, and help them scale.
 Other priorities include advancing women as key decision makers—fund managers, board members, mentors and employees—in the entrepreneurial ecosystem.

-This fund seeks to address the significant gap in access to finance for women-led SGBs by identifying the best strategies to get investment capital into the hands of women entrepreneurs in developing economies.
+This fund, supported by USAID and the Visa Foundation, seeks to address the significant gap in access to finance for women-led SGBs by identifying the best strategies to get investment capital into the hands of women entrepreneurs in developing economies.
 In 2020, ANDE selected eight entrepreneurial support organizations to receive one-year grants of up to $150,000 in the first round of AWEF grantmaking, focused on South and Southeast Asia.
 In 2021, ANDE funded three organizations working in eastern, western, and southern Africa.

 The SGB sector can contribute to SDG 5 through three categories of actions: